- My 3rd investment into commercial litigation crowdfunding has reached finality.

 At the end of 2018, the judge made a decision in favor of defendant.
 The plaintiff filed a motion for post-trial relief, but the motion was later denied.
 The plaintiff then filed a notice of appeal to start an appeal in May 2019.
 Something might have happened in the appeal process.
 In August 2019, plaintiff’s trial counsel walked away from the case, and the plaintiff was unable to substitute appellate counsel.
 The appeal was eventually dismissed for failure to obtain counsel and have counsel enter an appearance on behalf of Appellant within 21 days.

 LexShares wrote-off the entire investment at the end of the first quarter of 2020.
-I lost 100% of my invested capital.
+I ended up losing my entire investment.